davep/davep.github.com/content/posts/2026/08/2026-08-09-smolserve-a-lightweight-multi-protocol-small-web-server.md

 minimal just-good-enough server that helps me with local testing and documentation.

-As it stands SmolServe supports Gemini, Gopher, Finger and Spartan.
-This allows me to generate screenshots for the Rogallo documentation, involving any of the supported protocols, without the need to rely on services I don't control and which aren't local.
+As it stands, SmolServe supports Gemini, Gopher, Finger and Spartan.
+Or, rather, it supports a just-enough-to-get-by version of each of those protocols.
+None are implemented in a way that would serve as a "production" server; they're implemented to allow me to generate screenshots for the Rogallo documentation, involving any of the supported protocols, without the need to rely on services I don't control and which aren't local.

 The big benefit of SmolServe is the `exec` support.
-With this you can run up the server and then have it run another command, once that command finishes its work SmolServe will close down too.
-The benefit of this is that, when it comes to producing the Rogallo documentation, I can just have the server during for the times I need it.
+With this, you can run up the server and then have it run another command.
+Once that command finishes its work, SmolServe will close down too.
+This means that, when it comes to producing the Rogallo documentation, I can just have the server running when I need it.
 Pulling some snippets [from the Rogallo `Makefile`](https://github.com/davep/rogallo/blob/main/Makefile):

 ```makefile